Search This Blog

 • Rest Home - A place where people live and are cared for when they cannot take care of themselves.

-• Custodial Care Services - Custodial care is nonmedical assistance, either at home or in a nursing or assisted-living facility with the activities of daily life (such as bathing, eating, dressing, using the toilet) for someone who's unable to fully perform those activities without help.
+• Custodial Care Services - Custodial care is non-medical assistance, either at home or in a nursing or assisted-living facility with the activities of daily life (such as bathing, eating, dressing, using the toilet) for someone who's unable to fully perform those activities without help.

 • Residential Substance Abuse Facility - A facility which provides treatment for substance (alcohol and drug) abuse to live-in residents.